boazbk/tcs/lec_17_model_rand.md

 :::

 ::: { .recap }
-* We can model randomized algorithms by either adding a special "coin toss" operations or assuming an extra randomly chosen input.
+* We can model randomized algorithms by either adding a special "coin toss" operation or assuming an extra randomly chosen input.

 * The class $\mathbf{BPP}$ contains the set of Boolean functions that can be computed by polynomial time randomized algorithms.